-The program of study focuses on basic aspects of combustion, such as the properties of flames and fuels and pollution; applications of combustion to practical systems like engines and burners; design and optimization of systems that use combustion; and environmental considerations like pollution generation, control, transport, and effect.
+The program of study focuses on basic aspects of combustion, such as the properties of flames and fuels and pollution; applications of combustion to practical systems like engines and burners; design and optimization of systems that use combustion; and environmental considerations like pollution generation, control, transport and effect.

-Suggested Technical Electives: Aerospace Science and Engineering 127, 129.139; Civil and Environmental Engineering 130, 149, 160; Engineering 122, 160 (only one unit of credit towards technical electives requirement); Mechanical Engineering 121, 134, 152.
+Suggested courses (NOTE: courses may or may not apply to major requirements; check with a major advisor): Aerospace Science and Engineering 127, 129; Civil and Environmental Engineering 130, 149, 163; Engineering 122, 160; Mechanical Engineering 121, 134, 139, 152.

 This area of interest emphasizes the fundamentals of heat transfer and thermodynamics and their application to the design of advanced engineering systems.
-The objective of this program of study is to introduce the fundamental processes of heat transfer and thermodynamics in complex engineering systems to enable more efficient, cost effective, and reliable designs with less environmental pollution and impact.
-An understanding of heat transfer and thermodynamics is required for the design of efficient, cost-effective systems for power generation (including advanced energy conversion systems), propulsion (including combustion engines and gas turbines), heat exchangers, industrial processes, refining, and chemical processing.
-This area of interest is important to many industries—aerospace, defense, automotive, metals, glass, paper, and plastic-as well as to the thermal design of electronic and computer packages.
+The objective of this program of study is to introduce the fundamental processes of heat transfer and thermodynamics in complex engineering systems to enable more efficient, cost-effective and reliable designs with less environmental pollution and impact.
+An understanding of heat transfer and thermodynamics is required for the design of efficient, cost-effective systems for power generation (including advanced energy conversion systems), propulsion (including combustion engines and gas turbines), heat exchangers, industrial processes, refining and chemical processing.
+This area of interest is important to many industries—aerospace, defense, automotive, metals, glass, paper and plastic, as well as to the thermal design of electronic and computer packages.

-Suggested Technical Electives: Aerospace Science and Engineering 133, 139; Biological Systems Engineering 114, 120, 165; Biomedical Engineering 118/Electrical and Computer Engineering 147; Engineering 122, 160 (only one unit of credit towards technical electives requirement); Materials Science and Engineering 180, 181, 182; Mechanical Engineering 121, 134, 150B, 151, 152, 154, 161, 163.
+Suggested courses (NOTE: courses may or may not apply to major requirements; check with a major advisor): Aerospace Science and Engineering 133; Biological Systems Engineering 114, 120, 165; Biomedical Engineering 118; Engineering 122, 160; Materials Science and Engineering 180, 181, 182; Mechanical Engineering 121, 134, 139, 150B, 151, 152, 154, 161, 163.

-Suggested Technical Electives: Aerospace Science and Engineering 129, 139, 141; Electrical and Computer Engineering 160; Engineering 122; Mechanical Engineering 121, 134, 152.
+Suggested courses (NOTE: courses may or may not apply to major requirements; check with a major advisor): Aerospace Science and Engineering 129, 141; Electrical and Computer Engineering 160; Engineering 122; Mechanical Engineering 121, 134, 139, 152.

 An important aspect of mechanical engineering is the planning, design, and operation of transportation systems.
 As society recognizes the increasing importance of optimizing transportation systems to minimize environmental degradation and energy expenditure, engineers will need to consider major innovations in the way people and goods are moved.
-Such innovations will require competence in vehicle dynamics, propulsion and control, and an understanding of the problems caused by present-day modes of transportation.
+These innovations will require competence in vehicle dynamics, propulsion and control, and an understanding of the problems caused by present-day modes of transportation.

-Suggested Technical Electives: Aerospace Science and Engineering 127, 129; Biological Systems Engineering 114, 120; Civil and Environmental Engineering 131, 149; Engineering 122, 160 (only one unit of credit towards technical electives requirement); Mechanical Engineering 134, 150B, 161, 163.
+Suggested courses (NOTE: courses may or may not apply to major requirements; check with a major advisor): Aerospace Science and Engineering 127, 129; Biological Systems Engineering 114, 120; Civil and Environmental Engineering 131, 149, 161, 163, 165; Engineering 122, 160; Mechanical Engineering 134, 150B, 161, 163.